swarbler/bestof/tech/devices.md

 		- **memory + storage:** *up to 64GB + 2TB*
 		- **ports:** *USB-C 40 Gbps + USB-C 10Gbps + 2x USB-A 10Gbps + HDMI 2.1 + audio jack + UHS-II SD card reader*
 		- **graphics:** *up to RTX 5090*

+> The ROG Zephyrus laptops are some of the best thin + lightweight gaming laptops, whereas the Lenovo Legion laptops are solid all-rounders with great performance.
+>
+> If your use-case somehow requires even more performance and *don’t* have space for a desktop, then gaming laptops like the ROG Scar and XPG models (as well as plenty of others) are all great options, but they are much thicker due to the extra cooling.
+>
+> In my opinion, this kind of performance is a bit overkill for a laptop and it makes more sense to purchase a PC, which will run faster, cooler, and quieter than any gaming laptop at the cost of portability.

 - **interesting one:** Honor MagicBook Art 14 *(haptic touchpad)*
 	- *Core Ultra 7 Series 1 / Snapdragon X Elite*
 	- *14” 3:2 120hz OLED touchscreen*